Duchess Augusta of Brunswick-Wolfenbüttel: Separation

-A new life in Estonia and death
+Later life and death

-While the divorce conditions were being ironed out between Augusta, Frederick, the Empress and Duke Charles, during which time the Empress was on a long journey to the south, Augusta was sent to one of the Imperial estates, Lohde castle, in Lohde (now Koluvere) in Kullamaa Parish to the south-west of Tallinn, Estonia., for her own safety.
+While the divorce conditions were being ironed out between Augusta, Frederick, the Empress and Duke Charles during which time the Empress was on a long journey to the south, Augusta was sent to one of the Imperial estates, Lohde Castle, in Lohde (now Koluvere) in Kullamaa Parish to the south-west of Tallinn, Estonia, for her own safety.
 Because Frederick insisted on having custody of all three children, Augusta refused to sign the divorce papers.

 Fearing retribution should she return to Brunswick, Augusta accepted Catherine's suggestion to settle in Estonia.
-Augusta's companions were a gentleman, Major-general Wilhelm von Pohlmann (9 April 1727 – 22 January 1796), and three ladies - Madame Wilde (replaced by Madame Bistram in 1788) and Pohlmann's two daughters.
+Augusta's companions were Major-general Wilhelm von Pohlmann (9 April 1727 – 22 January 1796), Madame Wilde (replaced by Madame Bistram in 1788) and Pohlmann's two daughters, Katharina (1758–1831) and Margarethe (d.
+1800).
 The sixty-year-old Pohlmann, who had retired to his estate near Lohde six years before, had enjoyed an illustrious career at the Russian Court; he was a close and trusted friend of the Empress, who had appointed him to the board of the prestigious Free Economic Society of Russia.
-From Lodhe, Augusta kept up a regular correspondence with the Empress, who never ceased to care for her, and with her mother, to whom she expressed her satisfaction with the peaceful country life.
+From Lodhe, Augusta kept up a regular correspondence with the Empress, who never ceased to care for her and with her mother to whom she expressed her satisfaction with the peaceful country life.
 The Empress sold Augusta's house in St Petersburg on her behalf, advised her to invest the money wisely and allowed her to live off the income from the Lohde estate.